petersulyok/diskinfo/docs/source/intro.rst

 .. image:: https://github.com/petersulyok/diskinfo/raw/main/docs/diskinfo_rich_demo.png

-Please note that the demo will create different output if `rich <https://pypi.org/project/rich/>`_ Python library installed or not.
+(please note the `rich <https://pypi.org/project/rich/>`_ Python library needs to be installed for this colorful demo)

 How to use
 ----------